Looking for some inspiration, ideas and to connect with likeminds who care about creativity and our children's futures? You're in the right place.

 FAQs : CHILDREN, ACCOMMODATION, TRAVEL

 - Ticket prices - we want to keep this as low as possible and will depend on sponsorship and other funding.
-We will have some free tickets for 'unwaged but engaged' artists and carers.
-Other tickets will be made available on a sliding scale with generous early bird discounts but you MUST sign up now for notification of the early bird ticket release dates.
+We have some free tickets for 'unwaged but engaged' artists and carers and ask every one else to donate what they can.

 - FAQ - If you have any other questions please let us know in the form below or email us at 'yourturn at steamco dot org dot uk '